Custom sandbox images

 # In your agent spec YAML: sandbox_image: ghcr.io/your-org/your-sandbox:1.0

-Custom images skip SDK-level digest verification (they're not in the manifest).
-Sagewai logs a single INFO line with the resolved digest on first use so auditors can reconstruct what actually ran.
-Run sagewai sandbox validate as your trust anchor.
+Custom images skip SDK-level digest verification (they are not in the Sagewai manifest).
+On first use, Sagewai logs a single INFO line with the resolved digest so auditors can reconstruct what actually ran.
+Treat sagewai sandbox validate as your trust anchor for these images.

-The general variant carries ~900 MB (Playwright + chromium dominate).
-If you don't need browser automation, inherit from base directly and add only what your agents need.
+The general variant weighs ~900 MB — Playwright and Chromium dominate.
+If you do not need browser automation, inherit from base directly and add only what your agents require.
 A minimal web-scraping image can come in at ~300 MB.